 Typical Procedure in a No-Fault Divorce

 Every divorce case is different, but most of them follow the same general outline.
 If the parties had a prenuptial agreement or the marriage only lasted a few months, the no-fault divorce process is usually quite short.

 In most other cases, however, a divorce moves through several stages.
 Most divorces settle out of court, but the settlement process could take months.

 About two weeks after the petition files paperwork, the judge usually holds a temporary hearing.
 The judge makes interim orders concerning parenting time, child support, alimony, and some other matters.
 These temporary orders often form the blueprint for the final orders.

 Discovery comes next.
 Financial discovery is usually either very straightforward or quite complex.
 Some parties only need to exchange paystubs and other documents.
 If the marital estate included a family business or other large assets or debts, the process could be rather time-consuming.

 Child custody discovery usually involves a social study.
 A social services investigator looks into the case and then makes a recommendation.
 Their opinions are not legally binding, but they have considerable weight with most judges.

 If the case still has not settled after discovery, most Cook County judges order the matter to mediation.
 If both parties negotiate in good faith, mediation is usually successful.

 Contact a Dedicated Lawyer

 No-fault divorces are not always fast or simple.
-For a free consultation with an experienced family law attorney in Lincolnshire, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Lincolnshire, contact Andrea Heckman Law.
+Convenient payment plans are available.